cjneely10/cjneely10.github.io/_posts/2019-08-23-MetaSanity-Demo-part-1.md

 	- `-q "redundant_copies != '[]'"` to get genomes with redundant copies (note the quotes around strings)
 	- `-q "completion > 90.0"` for genomes whose completion score is above a certain value (note the lack of quotes around the number)

+- In order to prevent name issues with either Python or SQL, the "class" and "order" columns are replaced by "\_class" and "\_order", respectively.

 Let's change some of these filtering criteria and rerun **MetaSanity**.
 We can adjust the `COMPLETION` value in `PhyloSanity.ini` to be lower - in this case, 70% - by replacing the line `IS_COMPLETE = 90` to `IS_COMPLETE = 70`.

 Rerun **PhyloSanity** with this adjusted config file: